wbsoft/parce/docs/source/overview.rst

 Features
 ^^^^^^^^

+* parse text to a tree structure of `tokens`, according to a language definition
+* examine and query the generated tree structure
+* apply changes to the text, and only update the needed part of a tree
+* provides a Document (mutable string) that can be modified and that keeps its tokenized tree up-to-date automatically
+* parsing and tokenizing can be done in a background thread
+* map the `action` of a token to CSS classes for highlighting based on CSS

 You can parse a text once and examine the generated tree structure of tokens, but, and this is a key point of `parce`, you can also use a Document which keeps its text contents tokenized automatically, and if you change part of